ibm-cloud-docs/account/ts_accessing.md

 Use one of the following solutions:
 {: tsResolve}
  * Enter the correct password.
-To check whether your IBMid and password are valid, you can go to the My IBM profile page, click **Log in** and enter your IBMid and password on the Log in page.
+To check whether your IBMid and password are valid, you can go to the My IBM profile page, click Log in, and enter your IBMid and password on the Log in page.
  * If you forgot your password, click **Forgot your password** to reset your password.
-Then return to the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) or the [customer portal](https://control.softlayer.com) and log in again.
+Then, return to the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) or the [customer portal](https://control.softlayer.com) and log in again.
- * If you forgot your IBMid or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
+ * If you forgot your IBMid or continue to have problems with your password, contact the worldwide IBM Registration Help Desk for help.
- * To obtain a valid IBMid and password, go to the My IBM profile page, then click **Register**.
+ * To get a valid IBMid and password, go to the My IBM profile page, then click **Register**.

-**Note:**  If you are on the Sign in to IBM page and the login process is disrupted for any reason (for example, resetting your password), return to the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) or the [customer portal](https://control.softlayer.com) and start the log in process again.
+**Note:**  If you are on the sign-in page and the login process is disrupted for any reason (for example, resetting your password), return to the [{{site.data.keyword.Bluemix_notm}} console](https://console.{DomainName}) or the [customer portal](https://control.softlayer.com) and start the log in process again.

 ## Invalid login credentials